Mónica Villa: Film work

 "El pasajero del jardín" (1982), "El desquite" (1983), and "Darse cuenta" (1984) were Villa's first three films.
 With her fourth film, she earned popular acclaim as "Susana" in cult movie "Esperando la Carroza" (1985) filmed by Alejandro Doria, for which she won the Best Actress Award at the XI Festival de Cine Iberoamericano, in Huelva, Spain—a corollary prize was awarded to American actor William Hurt in that year's edition of the festival.
 The film has been called the "most important film made by the National Cinema" and in fact, the sequel was not filmed as long as Alejandro Doria was living, as he did not want to "compete with a myth".
 The sequel, "Esperando la carroza 2" was released after his death, in 2009, 23 years after the original film.

 In 1985, Villa co-starred in "Tacos Altos" directed by Sergio Renán.
 In 1993, she played "Señora Zamildio" with Italian actor Marcelo Mastroianni in "De Eso no se Habla" written by María Luisa Bemberg.
 In 2004 she made "Niña santa" directed by Lucrecia Martel and in 2010 she appeared in "Largo viaje del día hacia la noche".
 The film was shot with minimal equipment and relied primarily on its staging and the talent of its leading trio of actors.
 In 2014 she participated in the film, "Wild Tales" directed by Damián Szifrón.

 In 2024 she led the Independent Spirit Award nominated US-Argentine film Chronicles of a Wandering Saint.

 Other artistic endeavors

-Villa wrote an opera, “Tortita” (Pancake) for children which was staged in 1983.
-It was co-authored by Marta Merajver-Kurlat and the score was written by composer Carlos Constantini.
-The set was designed by Rosa Buk and it was performed under the direction of Jorge Roca at the Stained Glass Theater in Buenos Aires.
+Villa wrote an opera for children, “Tortita” (Cupcake), which was staged in 1983.
+It was co-authored by Marta Merajver-Kurlat and the score was written by the late composer Carlos Constantini.
+The set was designed by Rosa Buk and it was performed under the direction of Jorge Roca at the Teatro El Vitral, in Buenos Aires.

 In an effort to help rising young actors, Villa also teaches.
 She has offered seminars on the "History of Argentine Theater" for the Sociedad Argentina de Gestión de Actores Intérpretes (SAGAI) (Management Company of Argentinean Interpretive Actors), and at La Casa de Moreira.